MeeFoundation/docs/src/Mee_agent.md

 ### Functionality

-Overview of the long-term, planned functionality the agent.
+Here is an overview of the long-term, planned functionality of the agent version 1 and 2:

 ![agent-cake-architectural-pov](./images/agent-functionality.png)